beamerpresenter/BeamerPresenter/INSTALL.md

 # Arch/Manjaro/Endeavour
 sudo pacman -U beamerpresenter-poppler-qt6-0.2.6-1-x86_64.pkg.tar.zst
 # Flatpak
-flatpak install org.kde.Platform/x86_64/6.8 # can be skipped if already installed flatpak install BeamerPresenter-Qt6.flatpak
+flatpak install org.kde.Platform/x86_64/6.10  # 6.8 in older versions, can be skipped if already installed flatpak install BeamerPresenter-Qt6.flatpak
 ```
 Verify the signature of the checksums in `SHA256SUMS`: